 Recently we wrote an article about “Kafka vs Redis Pub-Sub” which explains about the differences between Kafka and Redis Pub-Sub.
-In that article we shortly explained about the Kafka itself.
-So, now this article gives you more insight into the Apache Kafka and gives you all the necessary introduct to kick start with Kafka.
+In that article we shortly explained about the Kafka message broker itself.
+So, now this article gives you more insight into the Apache Kafka open source distributed event streaming platform and gives you all the necessary introduce to kick start with Kafka distributed message queue.
 So, let’s get started.

 - Introduction to Apache Kafka

 - Fundamental Terms